meet the Team

 Research Coordinator and Social media manager

 Sophia works for Collective Insight managing social media and developing broader communication strategies as well as conducting web-based research.
 She is a junior at the University of Wisconsin- Madison, where she is studying to attain a Bachelor of Science in Community and Environmental Sociology as well as certificates in Global Health, Food Systems, and Gender and Women’s studies.
-Relying on past experience as a music teacher and manager of an educational farm and garden, she now gives back to her campus community as the Educational Director of F. H. King Students for Sustainability, an organization focused on connecting land, food, and people.
+Relying on past experience as a music teacher and manager of an educational farm and garden, she now gives back to her campus community as the Educational Director of F. H. King Students for Sustainable Agriculture, an organization focused on connecting land, food, and people.
 As Educational Director, Sophia organizes programming around sustainable agriculture and equitable food systems, as well as works to distribute free produce from the organization’s garden to those in the community.
 Sophia is also a Speaker Liaison for the campus Tedx organization.
 A recipient of the Lowenstein Academic Excellence Award, an alum of Conserve School, a selective, semester-long environmental stewardship program, and an active volunteer, she is a passionate advocate for environmental justice, healthcare access, and food sovereignty.